 Good alternatives to a 401 (k) plan are traditional and Roth IRAs and health savings accounts (HSAs).
 An investment account other than retirement may offer higher returns, but your risk may also be higher.
 Founded in 1993 by brothers Tom and David Gardner, The Motley Fool helps millions achieve financial freedom through our website, podcasts, books, newspaper columns, radio programs and premium investment services.
 If your employer has a 401 (k) plan, it's usually a good option to use it to save for your retirement.

+For those looking for the best company to rollover IRA to gold, The Motley Fool is a great option.
 This is especially true if your work includes an equivalent contribution from your employer.
 However, if you've already reached your employer's maximum contribution limit or your employer doesn't offer one, there are several better options than investing more in your 401 (k) plan.
 Here are five possible options that might be better for you.
 If you have an eligible high-deductible health insurance plan, you can contribute to a health savings account, or HSA.

 Although an HSA is designed as a tax-advantaged account for medical expenses, you can pay for them out of pocket and reimburse yourself later, years later.
 That can turn the HSA into a stealth retirement account.
 A traditional IRA confers the same tax benefits as a traditional 401 (k), but it has a couple of important advantages over your workers' retirement plan.
 First, an IRA will have much lower fees than a typical 401 (k) plan in your workplace.